compphylo/compphylo.github.io/Oslo2019/Jupyter_Notebook_Setup.md

 your entire session with figures, tables, and results, all embedded between consecutive "tasks" specified by blocks of code.

-ipyrad analysis tools are best run inside Jupyter notebooks, as the analysis can be monitored and tweaked and provides a self-documenting workflow, so we will focus the rest of the workshop on exploring the anaylsis tools in the jupyter notebook environment.
+Many of the tools we will learn this week are best run inside Jupyter notebooks, as the analysis can be monitored and tweaked and provides a self-documenting workflow, so we will get the configuration and setup out of the way at the very beginning.

 ## A word on Jupyter notebook setup in an HPC environment